Breath Biopsy® – Breath Analysis of VOC Biomarkers

 Breath Biopsy: The Complete Guide, your introduction to breath biomarkers

-Due to their volatile nature, VOCs in breath are typically small molecules.
-They can arise from both external sources (food, smoking, pollution, chemicals) and from within the body itself, as such they can reflect biochemical and metabolic activity as well as environmental effects.
-Endogenous VOCs are often the product of metabolic processes and, as such, the metabolic effects of diseases are reflected in the pattern of exhaled VOCs.
-Samples are typically analyzed and VOCs identified using detailed chemical analysis tools such as mass spectrometry.
-Non-invasive Breath Biopsy represents an adaptable and accessible means to detect and measure VOCs as biomarkers for disease.
+VOCs can arise from exogenous sources (food, smoking, pollution, medication, etc.) and from endogenous sources within the body.
+As such they can reflect biochemical and metabolic activity as well as environmental effects.
+Endogenous VOCs are the product of internal human metabolic processes and, as such, the metabolic effects of diseases can be reflected in the pattern of exhaled VOCs.
+VOCs are commonly quantified and identified using detailed chemical analysis tools like gas chromatography (GC) combined with mass spectrometry (MS).

 EXPLORE VOC BIOMARKERS